Frequently Asked Questions

 Yes!
 I am currently in-network with the following insurance providers:

-If you’re unsure about your coverage or have questions about copays or deductibles, I’m happy to help verify your benefits during the consultation.
+If you’re unsure about your coverage or have questions about copays or deductibles, we can identify any out of pocket costs before your first session.

 What is your availability for sessions?